joey-qytyku/OS-90-fixed/docs/C.md

 char exam_grade = 'A';
 ```

-Floating point values can be defined in the usual way:
+Floating point values can be defined as expected:
 ```c
 float f0  = 1.0;
 double f1 = 4.9;
 ```

-Double is 64-bit and a more precise version that the 32-bit float.
+Double is 64-bit and a more precise version of the 32-bit float.
 We will not be dealing with floating point a lot in this tutorial.

 If data should never change in the program, then it is advisable to add the `const` specifier before the type.